-I will confess that I did miss the homemade flat-breads or pita bread that we normally serve with souvlaki but I’m cutting back on carbs this month (sigh), so none was served this time but feel free to indulge if you like.
+I will confess that I did miss the quick Homemade Yogurt Flat-breads or pita bread that we normally serve with souvlaki but I’m cutting back on carbs this month (sigh), so none was served this time but feel free to indulge if you like.

 Like this Souvlaki Roast Chicken recipe?

 Plus you’ll see daily recipe suggestions from decadent desserts to quick delicious weekday meals too.

 You can also sign up for our FREE newsletter to know immediately when we add new recipes.
 You’ll also get weekly suggestions for great family friendly meals and desserts too!

 Rock Recipes a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Our product recommendations are almost exclusively for those we currently use or have used in the past.

 - 3 lbs chicken pieces well trimmed or skinless

 - 6 tbsp olive oil